Jarawas (Andaman Islands)

 The Jarawas are recognised as an Adivasi group in India.
 Along with other indigenous Andamanese peoples, they have inhabited the islands for several thousand years.
 The Andaman Islands have been known to outsiders since antiquity; however, until quite recent times they were infrequently visited, and such contacts were predominantly sporadic and temporary.
 For the greater portion of their history their only significant contact has been with other Andamanese groups.
 Through many decades, contact with the tribe has diminished quite significantly.

 There is some indication that the Jarawa regarded the now-extinct Jangil tribe as a parent tribe from which they split centuries or millennia ago, even though the Jarawa outnumbered (and eventually out-survived) the Jangil.
 The Jangil (also called the Rutland Island Aka Bea) were presumed extinct by 1931.

 The Jarawa are a designated Scheduled Tribe in India.

 Origin

 The Jarawas are believed to be descendants of the Jangil tribe and it is estimated that they have been in the Andaman Islands for over two millennia.
-The Jarawas were both linguistically and culturally distinguished from the Greater Andamanese, who did not survive over the years.
+The Jarawas were both linguistically and culturally distinguished from the Greater Andamanese, who today number 59 individuals living on Strait Island.
 The early colonisations by the Jarawas showed evidence that there was an early movement of humans through southern Asia and indicate that phenotypic similarities with African groups are convergent.
 They are also believed to be the first successful tribe to move out of Africa.
 Any form of evidence on the Jarawas—social, cultural, historical, archaeological, linguistic, phenotypic, and genetic—support the conclusion that the Andaman Islanders have been isolated for a substantial period of time, which suggests why they have been able to survive despite modernization.